department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/VAMC-communications-methods/Research-Plan.md

 ### Research questions

-[BUCKET UNDER GOALS, REORGANIZE?]

 1) Where do Veterans expect to find each of the different methods of communication?
 	- VA Health Chat
 	- Secure messaging
-	- VA health connect phone number
+	- VA health connect
 	- VA telehealth
-	- General phone numbers
 2) How do Veterans expect communications methods to labeled/described?
 3) Under what circumstances do Veterans choose a particular communications method?
 4) Which communication methods do Veterans prefer, and how does this impact their elevation/placement on VAMC pages?

 ### Hypotheses

-[FOCUS AND CLEAN UP; BUCKET UNDER RESEARCH QUESTIONS, REORGANIZE]

-1) Most participants will want additional methods of communication on specific facility health care pages.
+1) Most participants will want to access these methods of communication on facility health care pages.
 2) Most participants will prefer methods of communication *other* than phone numbers.
 3) Most participants will find phone number labeling adequate.
-4) Most participants will prefer at least one page that list all available communication methods (ie. on the Contact Us page, or something)
+4) Most participants will prefer at least one page that lists all available communication methods (ie. on the Contact Us page)
 5) Most participants will have similar use cases for particular communication methods (ie. secure messaging for appointments)
-6) The more top-level the starting point (facility locator, system level, facility level) the more difficult it will be to find a list of communication methods.
-7) Most participants will not even know about VA Health Chat.

 ## Method